Living within a community – and living for the community

 LIVING AT THE SCHOOL

-LIVING AND SLEEPING WITHIN THE WALLS OF AN OLD MONASTERY
+LIVING AND SLEEPING ON THE SITE OF AN OLD MONASTERY

 The boarders’ rooms are located in the main building of the monastery and for the particularly well-behaved year 12s, in our second boarding house called ‘Aqua’.
 Our boarders live together in tastefully furnished rooms and dormitories, usually separated by year group, and are thus quickly integrated into their respective tutor group.
 The boarding rooms are generally configured as either single or double rooms, depending on age and occupancy, and for the younger pupils there are communal washrooms.
 In ‘Aqua’ the students have a single room with their own bathroom.
 Every corridor also has its own communal area furnished with a sofa, table and TV, where the students spend their down time playing games and chatting with each other.
 They are able to decorate these rooms as a way to make their own living space as unique and personalised as possible.
 We place great importance on making sure the students have a home-like atmosphere in their rooms as well, so it is perfectly fine for the children to bring small items such as a rug, mirror, comfy chair, pictures or a lamp to make their room truly their own, giving it that ‘home from home’ feel.